-115.233 (a): Based on GEO policy 5.1.2-A, and facility policy 2901-2 Intake and Orientation, all residents receive information at time of intake and if transferred from another facility about the zero-tolerance policy and how to report incidents of sexual abuse or sexual harassment, their rights to be free from retaliation for reporting such incidents and are informed of the agency policy and procedures for responding to such incidents.
+115.233 (a): Based on GEO policy 5.1.2-A, and facility policy 2019-2 Intake and Orientation, all residents receive information at time of intake and if transferred from another facility about the zero-tolerance policy and how to report incidents of sexual abuse or sexual harassment, their rights to be free from retaliation for reporting such incidents and are informed of the agency policy and procedures for responding to such incidents.
 In interview with the Case Managers who provides the PREA Education Manual for Residents to the residents and shows the PREA: What You Need to Know video.
 Resident are asked to sign an acknowledgement statement while they are still in the intake area.
-The Case Manager provides resident PREA education, during the intake process or the following morning.
-On information reported on the Pre-Audit Questionnaire, there were 151 residents assigned to SRRC in the past 12 months and all residents assigned received PREA education.
-All resident interviewed indicated they saw a video when they first arrived at the facility and the PREA compliance manager went over the PREA handbook.
+The PREA Compliance Manager provides resident PREA education, residents are receiving PREA education within three to five days of arrival to the facility.
+On information reported on the Pre-Audit Questionnaire, there were 788 residents assigned to ATEF in the past 12 months and all residents assigned received PREA education.
+All resident interviewed indicated they saw a video when they first arrived at the facility and the PREA compliance manager went over the inmate PREA handbook.
 During this training the PREA compliance manager provided information of the victim support agency.
-Residents again sign an acknowledgement that they received and understood the PREA training program.
+Inmates again sign an acknowledgement that they received and understood the PREA training program.

 115.233 (b): Residents who transfer to the facility from a different community confinement facility receive the same PREA education that all newly assigned residents receive.
-In the past 12 months, there were 52 residents who transferred to the facility from another community confinement facility,
+In the past 12 months, there were no residents who transferred to the facility from another community confinement facility, who received the same training all residents assigned to ATEF receive.

-115.233 (c): Sexual Abuse and Sexual Harassment Education shall be provided in formats accessible to all residents, including those with disabilities and those who are limited English proficient.
-Each resident shall sign for receipt of written materials and participation in comprehensive education sessions which shall be retained in their individual files and a copy maintained by the PREA Compliance Manager.
-Designated staff interpreters or external interpreter services shall be utilized for those residents who are limited English proficient.
+115.233 (c): Sexual Abuse and Sexual Harassment Education shall be provided in formats accessible to all offenders, including those with disabilities and those who are limited English proficient.
+Each offender shall sign for receipt of written materials and participation in comprehensive education sessions which shall be retained in their individual files and a copy maintained by the PREA Compliance Manager.
+Designated staff interpreters or eternal interpreter services shall be utilized for those residents who are limited English proficient.
 Staff shall document the use of the interpreter services as appropriate.
 For residents who are hearing impaired, the facility has a telecommunication device for the deaf (TTD) machine available.
 Residents with limited vision are assisted by some of the posters and resident sexual abuse manuals and pamphlets having been printed in larger print.
-For resident with a mental disability, staff shall spend extra time to ensure they understand the PREA basics to include definitions and reporting information.
+For resident with a mental disability, staff should spend extra time to ensure they understand the PREA basics to include definitions and reporting information.
 For those residents who are blind, staff shall read the information to those individuals.
 Staff shall be trained on the use of interpreters, interpreter services and other available resources as part of PREA training.
 The PREA Education Manual for Residents is provided in both English and Spanish and in large print for residents with low vision.
 The PREA: What You Need to Know video is available in English and Spanish.
 A contract with the Language Line Solutions provides translation of any languages.